boxpositron/with-context-mcp/README.md

 ### `ingest_notes` - Project → Vault

-Scans your local project for documentation files matching `.withcontextignore` patterns and copies them to your vault.
+Scans your local project for documentation files matching `.withcontextconfig.jsonc` delegation patterns and copies them to your vault.

 ```javascript
 // Preview what would be ingested (dry run)